 Marine veterinarians specialize in the treatment of aquatic creatures, such as whales, sea turtles and fish.
-Some of these veterinarians work at aquariums and zoos.
 Veterinarians and veterinary students can find aquatic animal education programs at universities, vet schools, nonprofit organizations and the military.

-Internships, externships and workshops are generally shorter in duration than residencies, which can last up to three years.
-Veterinary students often apply to these programs during their third or fourth year of vet school so that they have a solid understanding of veterinary medicine.
+- Internships, externships and workshops are generally shorter in duration than residencies, which can last up to three years.

-There are limited internship and residency programs in the marine veterinary field.
-As a result, these programs have limited enrollment, are highly selective and usually give preference to applicants with the most experience.
-Prospective students should gain as much clinical experience as possible through volunteer opportunities, internships and research assistantships before applying for a program.
+- Internship and residency programs have limited enrollment, are highly selective and are usually given preference to applicants with the most experience: prospective students should gain as much clinical experience as possible, such as through volunteer opportunities, research assistantships, etc., before applying.

 Aquatic Animal Program Overviews

 Certificate programs and workshops are available for veterinary students along with working professionals.
 Programs vary in length and cover topics such as the following:

 Internships are commonly available to those with a DVM degree, but some are open to 4th-year veterinary students.
 Internships tend to be shorter than residencies and can last between 4-6 weeks.
 Veterinary residency programs can last up to three years and are intended for individuals who have completed veterinary school.
 Opportunities are available through the U.S. military, veterinary schools, nonprofits and veterinary hospitals.
 Areas of focus vary depending upon the organization.
 Some of the duties of an intern might include:

 - Overseeing nutrition and sanitation